Patient safety: A note from Dr. McNeill

 As a board certified oral and maxillofacial surgeon, I have taken the following steps over the years to improve patient safety in my office.
 This includes anesthesia training with active simulation mannequins for myself and my staff through the American Society of Dental Anesthesia.
 This is a great training module for our entire team to go through different patient emergency scenarios as an entire team.
 You can hear breathing changes, see movement, administer medications, place airway devices and see vital signs.
 This is a great benefit to the entire team.
 We also perform monthly in office emergency drills.
 This is a great way to go through simulations with our own equipment in our own location.
 Some offices will have dentists who travel from office to office to remove teeth or place implants.
 I feel that my patients are best served when treated in my office that is equipped for the management of surgical patients with my own staff and equipment in a location we work in every day.

-I am currently a part-time staff dentist with the investigations unit with the Texas State Board of Dental Examiners.
+I was previously a part-time staff dentist with the Texas State Board of Dental Examiners.
 In this position, I evaluate situations when then do not go well in dental offices.
 This gives me a broad range of experience to see what happens when problems occur.
 In part, I use this information to help improve my own patient care.
 I also speak on the subject of patient safety to other doctors.
+I am currently a board member with the Texas State Board of Dental Examiners.

 My specialty association also performs in-office inspections to ensure that adequate protocols are being followed for patient safety.
 We have a specific safety officer in our practice and her responsibility is to ensure that our safety protocols are followed.
 In addition to this, I have done additional training to help optimize the patient experience.
 This can also have a significant impact on safety.
 I’m currently engaged in a two year Fellowship in Integrative Medicine through the University of Arizona School of Medicine.
 One of the benefits of my fellowship training is that it has given me the ability to utilize various non-pharmacological techniques to improve patient safety and comfort.
 There are side effects with all medications and my goal as a surgeon is to make a procedure as safe and comfortable as possible while minimizing the medications that I use.
 Many of the negative outcomes involving sedation in a dental office are caused by higher dosages of sedation drugs.
 Unfortunately, as the dosages go up so do the complications.
 I have taken a multifaceted approach in my office to do what we can prior to the procedure to decrease the need for higher medications.
 Several of these approaches deal with decreasing stress before the procedure.
 One simple example may involve specific breathing techniques to help alleviate stress and the increased sympathetic discharge that is taking place.
 Higher dosages of medications are often needed to blunt this “fight or flight” reaction if it is not reduced in other ways.
-Other approaches, especially for younger patients may involve a specific speaking style and word selection that utilizes my training through the American Society of Clinical Hypnosis to improve safety and comfort.
 I try to have a variety of “tools in my toolbox” to customize my approach for each individual patient.
 Every patient is different and I certainly feel the same about managing your anesthesia requirements.

 I hope that you find this information helpful and allow you comfort in knowing that your safety is a priority.